 We first heard of Chief Data Officer (CDO) in the early 2000s.
 After a decade or so, till 2012, CDOs would still be a small minority, with little more than 10 percent of firms having a CDO in their organizations.
 In the following years, companies of all sized invested in massive data projects, and data leaders grew significantly in importance.

-Despite the substantial growth in the last few years, the CDO role now seems to be at the crossroads.
-Many recent studies point out that CDO hiring has significantly slowed down in the last one year.
-Businesses probably started feeling that their stakes are way too high to trust the CDOs with large responsibilities such as digital transformation.
-There are however diverging views and many believe that the CDO role will go through major transformation in the coming years.
-Gartner, for instance, predicts the rise of CDO 4.0 as organizations extend their data and analytics investment to the next level.
+Despite the substantial growth in the last few years, the CDO role is now at the crossroads.
+Many recent studies indicate that CDO hiring has significantly slowed down in the last year.
+Businesses started feeling their stakes were too high to trust the CDOs with large responsibilities such as digital transformation.
+However, there are diverging views, and many believe that the CDO role will undergo a major transformation in the coming years.
+Gartner, for instance, predicts the rise of “CDO 4.0” as organizations extend their data and analytics investment to the next level.

-Subsequently, the role of CDOs evolved from being keepers of data security, compliance and quality to one that empowers customer experiences and critical decision making.
+Subsequently, the role of CDOs evolved from being keepers of data security, compliance, and quality to one that empowers customer experiences and critical decision-making.

-To get the latest insights, research and expert articles on AWS Services, Cloud Migration, DevOps and other technologies, subscribe to our BlogNewsletter here.
-For AWS Case studies and success stories, visitCase Study Section
+To get the latest insights, research and expert articles on AWS Services, Cloud Migration, DevOps and other technologies, subscribe to our Blog Newsletter here.
+For AWS Case studies and success stories, visit Case Study Section